jottaxwds/devo/README.md

 - ![NVM (Node Version Manager) Official Repo](https://github.com/nvm-sh/nvm)

 ## Instructions:
+- Open terminal and go to project directory.
-- Run exercises with hardcoded input data values: `node main.js`
+- Run this command to execute the exercises with hardcoded input data values: `node main.js`
-- Run unit tests: `yarn test`
+- Run unit tests:
+  - 1st, *JEST* & needed dependencies should be installed -> `yarn install`
+  - 2nd, use this command to run the tests -> `yarn install`

 ## Correctness:
 • does it work?
 Yes